stratum-mining/sv2-workshop/docs/instructor-setup.md

 The instructor can use the existing Genesis node hosted on the SRI VM, or spin up their own.
 The Genesis node should be configured via the [materials/signet-genesis-node.sh](https://github.com/stratum-mining/sv2-workshop/blob/main/materials/signet-genesis-node.sh) script which:

-* Deploys a local signet using the [`bitcoin.conf`](https://github.com/stratum-mining/sv2-workshop/blob/main/materials/genesis-bitcoin.conf).
+* Deploys a local signet.
 * Mines 16 blocks as bootstrapping for the SRI pool.

 Before executing the script, ensure the following environment variables are defined: